Always wanted to use the Gradient Overlay layer style, but never knew exactly where to start?

 In the following example, you can see that a lower Opacity makes our text see-through.

 This is where you set the actual colors in your gradient.
-It can be a simple 2-color fade, or a complex set of colors for special effects, like metal.
+It can be a simple two-color fade or a complex set of colors for special effects, like metal.

 Checking the Reverse checkbox will reverse the direction of your gradient.

-In the following example, you can see the difference between a simple, 2-color gradient and an intricate, multi-color chrome gradient.
+In the following example, you can see the difference between a simple two-color gradient and an intricate, multi-color chrome gradient.

 The Style dropdown contains five different choices: